Doing Business with Egypt

 Key Contacts

-1. Obtain an Importer’s Registration
+1. Importer’s Registration

 • Register with the Egyptian General Organization for Import and Export Control (GOEIC).